rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 ```

 ### 2.3 Feature Selection
 Based on the observation on the raw data, I decided to select few valuable columns for severity prediction.
+At first, I chose the following columns:
 `df = df[['SEVERITYCODE','ADDRTYPE','ROADCOND','LIGHTCOND','INCDATE']].copy()`
-and also drop the rows that has empty values.
+and then cleaned the rows that has empty values.
 `df.dropna()`
-As a result, the dataset becomes 187630 rows × 5 columns format so far.
+As a result, the dataset becomes `187630` rows × `5` columns format so far.

 ## 3. Exploratory Data Analysis

 ### 3.1.
 Calculation of target variable
-The severity only have 2 values, `1- Property Damage Only Collision` and `2- Injury Collision`.
-However, after indepth data analysis, I found out that `SEVERITYCODE` has 3 values, `ADDRTYPE` has 3 values, `ROADCOND` has 9 values, `LIGHTCOND` has 9 values, `INCDATE` it's not datetime type.
-I decided frop the `INCDATE` column since it's not contribute much to the calculation of target variable.
+The severity only have 2 values,
+`1- Property Damage Only Collision`
+`2- Injury Collision`.
+However, after indepth data analysis, I found out that `ADDRTYPE` has 3 enum values, `ROADCOND` has 9 enum values, `LIGHTCOND` has 9 enum values, I decided drop the `INCDATE` column since from now on, I realized that it's not contribute much to the calculation of target variable.

 ### 3.2 Relationship between SEVERITYCODE and `ADDRTYPE`,`ROADCOND` and `LIGHTCOND`
 By doing the following commands, I found out the values for each columns.